silverbulletmd/silverbullet/docs/Space Manager.md

 * Spaces share one OS process and user.
 This mode is built for a household or team of trusted spaces, not hostile multi-tenancy.
 * Authentication is shared across the server, while authorization remains per space.
 Password changes and account deletion revoke that user's sessions immediately; membership and admin-role changes also take effect on the next request.
 * Because the session is server-wide, so is its policy: `SB_REMEMBER_ME_HOURS`, `SB_LOCKOUT_TIME`, and `SB_LOCKOUT_LIMIT` (see [[Install/Configuration#Authentication]]) apply to every space and to the space list itself, and are set as environment variables rather than per space in `spaces.json`.
-* The runtime API (`runtimeApi`) launches one headless Chrome per enabled space, lazily; it is off by default.
+* The runtime API (`runtimeApi`) uses a single, server-wide headless Chrome with one page (tab) per enabled space.
+Both levels are lazy: the browser only starts on the first runtime request from any space, and a space only gets a tab on its own first request.
+It is off by default.